 We've got some of the best dirt in the world around here, and some of the best trail builders.
 The glacial till (gold, baby!) we have in abundance makes for excellent winter riding if the trails are well designed.
 That said, not every trail can handle wet riding.
 If your favorite trail has lots of clay, you need to stay off until it firms back up.
 As a rule, if riding leaves a rut, stay off that trail.

 Riding frozen trails is good fun.
 But be aware that damage can happen when frozen trails thaw out and turn to peanut butter.
 Stay off trails with frost heave until they have several days to settle and firm back up.
-Frost heave is worse in open areas with no tree cover, due to radiant cooling, so keep that in mind when choosing if to ride during a thaw cycle.
+Frost heave is worse in open areas with no tree cover due to radiant cooling, so keep that in mind when choosing whether to ride during a thaw cycle.

 Frost heave in exposed trail.
 OK to ride when frozen solid, but avoid when it's thawing and mushy.

 I'm going to focus on Seattle area rides, since I've built a lot of trails in the area and that's what I know best.
 But I've done a lot of wet riding in Whistler, Squamish, North Vancouver and beyond, and many of their trails are also excellent wet rides.
 The key is to identify which trails won't be damaged when ridden wet.